Udder: Etymology

-Culinary Use
+Culinary use

 The udder, or elder in Ireland, Scotland and northern England, of a slaughtered cow was in times past prepared and consumed.
 In other countries, like Italy, parts of Pakistan, Kenya, and some South American countries, cow udder is still consumed in dishes like the traditional teteun and ubres asada.

-Microbial Ecology
+Microbial ecology

 The udder microbiome of cows can act as a defense mechanism for preventing infection and can impact the production and quality of milk.
 The presence of Staphylococcus – specifically S. aureus, S. uberis, and S. agalactiae – on the teat apex can lead to intramammary infections (IMI) if it migrates to the teat canal and the mammary gland.
 These infections trigger the mammary gland immune response and can lead to decreased milk production.
 The 4 major phyla associated with a healthy teat apex include Actinobacteria, Bacteroidetes, Firmicutes, and Proteobacteria.
 Some of these non-aureus staphylococci (NAS) can release bacteriocins that inhibit the growth of S. aureus and prevent infection whereas the microbiome of dairy cows with IMI can be categorized with an increased prevalence of Staphylococcus and decreased diversity.
 IMIs can also impact the quality and composition of the proteins found in milk.
 The loss of milk production and increased waste of milk due to lower quality make IMIs one of the leading causes of economic losses in the milk industry.

 Environmental factors can play a role in shaping the diversity and composition of these communities.
-The udder skin is completely exposed to the both indoor and outdoor environments and comes into direct contact with areas such as bedding, milking equipment, and feces.
-These bacteria can then seed raw milk potential pathogens that affect safety and spoilage organisms that affect quality.
+The udder is completely exposed to the both indoor and outdoor environments and comes into direct contact with areas such as bedding, milking equipment, and feces.
+These bacteria can then seed raw milk with potential pathogens that affect safety and spoilage organisms that affect quality.
 For example, S. aureus is naturally found on the external teat skin.
 Listeria monocytogenes is commonly found in the environment and is associated with improper cleaning and sanitation.
 Pseudomonas spp. are known spoilage organisms in milk and are often found in environments such as soil.
 While pasteurization can eliminate or reduce these bacteria, high initial bacterial loads could allow some of these to persist post-pasteurization.
-Effective cleaning and sanitation of the cow’s housing environment as well as the udder surface can help prevent contamination of raw milk through the udder surface.
-Antimicrobials can also be used to prevent growth, however, consideration is needed before use to prevent the occurrence of antimicrobial resistance in these pathogens.
+Effective cleaning and sanitation of the cow’s housing environment and the udder surface can help prevent contamination of raw milk.
+Antimicrobials can also be used to prevent bacteria growth on the udder surface, however, consideration is needed before use to prevent antimicrobial resistance.